nimishakarnatak/nimishakarnatak.github.io/content/home/experience.md

     location: Geneva, Switzerland
     date_start: '2019-09-01'
     date_end: '2020-05-01'
-    description: "Project: Exploring the experiences of women working in the AI domain in India and understand the ethical aspects of AI from the perspective of women."

   - title: Research Intern
     company: Digital Identity Research Initiative at Indian School Of Business